-The Center for Retirement Research sponsors the annual Steven H. Sandell Grant Program for scholars in the field of retirement research and policy.
-The program is funded by the U.S. Social Security Administration to provide opportunities for junior or non-tenured scholars (within seven years of receiving their Ph.D.) from all academic disciplines and senior scholars working in a new area to pursue cutting-edge projects on retirement or disability issues.
+The Center for Retirement Research sponsors the annual Steven H. Sandell Grant Program for scholars in the field of retirement or disability research and policy.
+The program is funded by the U.S. Social Security Administration to provide opportunities for junior or non-tenured scholars (within seven years of receiving their Ph.D.) from all academic disciplines to pursue cutting-edge projects on retirement or disability issues.
 Individuals from historically underserved or underrepresented communities are encouraged to apply.

-Up to two grants of $45,000 will be awarded based upon the quality of the applicant’s proposal and his or her proposed budget.
+Up to three $45,000 grants are awarded based upon the quality of the applicant’s proposal and the proposed budget.
 Applicants are required to complete the research outlined in the proposal within one year of the award.
-A select group of grant winners will be required to present their work to the Social Security Administration in Washington, DC or Baltimore.
+Grant recipients may be required to present their work to the Social Security Administration in Washington, DC or Baltimore, MD.

 Please contact Marina Tsiknis with any questions about the Sandell Grant Program at 617-552-1092 or firstname.lastname@example.org.

 See what our previous awardees have done since receiving their grants.